CybercentreCanada/assemblyline4_docs/docs/integration/python.md

             timeout=None,
         )
         Docstring:
-        Search alerts with a lucene query.
+        Search alerts with a Lucene query.

         Required:
-        query   : lucene query. (string)
+        query   : Lucene query. (string)

         Optional:
-        filters : Additional lucene queries used to filter the data (list of strings) fl      : List of fields to return (comma separated string of fields) offset  : Offset at which the query items should start (integer) rows    : Number of records to return (integer) sort    : Field used for sorting with direction (string: ex. 'id desc') timeout : Max amount of miliseconds the query will run (integer)
+        filters : Additional Lucene queries used to filter the data (list of strings) fl      : List of fields to return (comma separated string of fields) offset  : Offset at which the query items should start (integer) rows    : Number of records to return (integer) sort    : Field used for sorting with direction (string: ex. 'id desc') timeout : Max number of milliseconds the query will run (integer)

         Returns all results.
         File:      /usr/local/lib/python3.7/site-packages/assemblyline_client/v4_client/module/search/__init__.py